albertkun/21S-ASIAAM-191A/Week_7/Lab/readme.md

 We have to add our layers after the `forEach` loop finishes, otherwise the code will run only for the first marker.

 ### Layer Controls
-One big benefit of using Leaflet LayerGroups is that we can add `controls` to the map which allows us to turn on and off layers.
+One big benefit of using Leaflet FeatureGroups is that we can add `controls` to the map which allows us to turn on and off layers.

 Let's add our list of layers as an `object`:
 ```js